Knowledge of Turkey

 The original design of the Turkish flag today consists of a white moon and star with a red background and dates back to the symbols used by the Seljuk and Ottoman Turkmen empires as flags.
 The Republic of Turkey retained this flag as a symbol of its government.

-the title of caliph of the Muslims, and this flag was known to Europeans as a
+In the time of the Ottoman sultans, they held the title of caliph of the Muslims, and this flag was known to Europeans as a symbol of Islam.
+Even now, many Islamic countries have used the moon and stars in different ways in their flags.

 Source